wyowolf94/cosc5785-Program6/readme.txt

 Readme.txt
 Shaya Wolf

+----> Check arrays - I know it's wrong
+----> Puts main in the table -> Justify this

  - I allow a var and a method to have the same name but methods can't be overloaded unless they have different parameters
  - The var names print backwards because it wasn't worth making a